-- 3.8 Good design is a key aspect of sustainable development and should contribute positively to making better places for people.
-It is considered that the design and appearance of the garage doors and the extension relate well to the host property and integrates with the existing context and character and appearance of the area. - 3.9 It is not considered that the proposal would give rise to undue harm to the living conditions of the occupiers of surrounding properties.
+- 3.7 Good design is a key aspect of sustainable development and should contribute positively to making better places for people.
+It is considered that the design and appearance of the garage doors and the extension relate well to the host property and integrates with the existing context and character and appearance of the area. - 3.8 It is not considered that the proposal would give rise to undue harm to the living conditions of the occupiers of surrounding properties nor would there be harm to the visual quality of the street scene.

-Recommendation
+g) Recommendation

-- I PERMISSION BE GRANTED subject to conditions, to include: - i) Commencement of Development; ii) Compliance with Drawing 16.1010.DPS.PL03 A received 12 October 2016; iii) Retention of timber doors. - Il Powers be delegated to the Head of Regeneration and Development to settle any necessary wording of conditions in line with the recommendations and as resolved by the Planning Committee.
+- PERMISSION BE GRANTED subject to the following conditions: - i) Commencement of Development ii) Compliance with Drawing 16.1010.DPS.PL03 B received 7 April 2017 iii) Implementation and retention of timber doors - ii) Powers be delegated to the Head of Regeneration and Development to settle any necessary wording of conditions in line with the recommendations and as resolved by the Planning Committee.